Luke-Skynet/Luke-Skynet/README.md

 👋 Hi, I’m @Luke-Skynet
 -
-I am an undergrad student in New York, but I'm originally from Texas.
+I am an undergrad student at Columbia University in New York, but I'm originally from Texas.
 My main area of study is CS and Math, and I love anything involving Artificial Intelligence, Machine Learning, or Data Science.
 I primarily use github to store my notes/code from CS classes, but I also like to maintain my own projects here and explore others'.